 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
+The Town has no fiduciary funds.
 The emphasis of fund financial statements is on major governmental funds.
 All remaining governmental funds are aggregated and reported as non-major funds.
-The Town had no non-major funds for fiscal year June 30, 2020.
+The Town had no non-major funds for fiscal year June 30, 2021.